Continuing professional education for BAS agents

 In these types of circumstances, we will consider appropriate relief from the minimum amount of CPE hours, provided you can demonstrate that you have attempted to use the flexibility of your CPE period to manage any extenuating circumstances to comply with our CPE requirements.

-Example: Using the flexibility of the three year CPE period
+Example: Using the flexibility of the 3-year CPE period

 Alicia is a BAS agent running a sole practice in the Brisbane suburbs.
-In early 2014, Alicia is involved in a car accident and sustains serious injury.
-Alicia is unable to work for six months and manages to complete only three hours of CPE for that year.
+In the first year of her CPE period, Alicia is involved in a car accident and sustains serious injury.
+Alicia is unable to work for six months and manages to complete only 5 hours of CPE in that year.

-In this case, we will accept that Alicia has completed CPE that meets our requirements, despite Alicia not having completed the minimum five hours of CPE in the first year.
+In this case, we will accept that Alicia has completed CPE that meets our requirements, despite Alicia not having completed the minimum 20 hours of CPE in the first year.